Personality pairing improves human-AI collaboration: Experiment design

-Importantly, we approach personality prompts as neither about memory, such as recalling past chat interactions, nor about aligning LLM responses to human preferences which often leads to AI sycophancy \citep{chhikara2025mem0, sharma2025sycophancy}.
-Instead, we randomize AI personalities to learn the causal effects of various personality pairings on human-AI team performance.
+Importantly, we approached personality prompts as neither about memory, such as recalling past chat interactions, nor about aligning LLM responses to human preferences which often leads to AI sycophancy \citep{chhikara2025mem0, sharma2025sycophancy}.
+Instead, we treated AI personality as an experimental treatment: each AI agent was independently and randomly assigned a personality profile (high or low on each Big Five personality trait), and we estimated how this assignment interacted with the human partner's measured traits to shape collaboration outcomes.
+Random assignment rules out selection effects, such as users gravitating toward AI styles they prefer, so observed differences across pairings reflect causal effects of the pairing itself.
 This approach parallels findings in human-robot interaction, where robots' social communication and appearance have been shown to influence team performance \citep{jung2013backchanneling, jung2018theories}.

-To assess the quality of the display ads produced by the human-AI teams, we conducted a separate evaluation study using a second independent sample of 1,198 new participants recruited from Prolific.
+To assess the quality of the display ads produced by the human-AI teams, we conducted a separate evaluation study using a second independent sample of 1,168 new participants recruited from Prolific.
 These raters were based in the US and selected to ensure representation across gender, age, and ethnicity.
 Each rater evaluated a random sample of 40 ads, with the sampling design guaranteeing that every ad received at least three independent ratings.
+Throughout the paper, \textit{ad quality} refers to these human-rated evaluations of text quality, image quality, and click likelihood.
 Raters assessed each ad on three dimensions using 7-point Likert scales: text quality (``The text is present, clear, relevant, and engaging''), image quality (``The image is visually appealing''), and likelihood of clicking the ad (``I am likely to click on this ad'').
-The ads were presented as realistic mockups, incorporating standard display ad elements such as images, copy, call-to-action buttons, and social media-style interaction options (\textit{e.g.}, Like, Comment, Share; see Supporting Information [SI] Section~C).
+The ads were presented as realistic mockups, incorporating standard display ad elements such as images, copy, call-to-action buttons, and social media-style interaction options (\textit{e.g.}, Like, Comment, Share; see Materials and Methods).